 Validating Consent Managers

-- Next, under Advanced Setup, choose a proxy from the Location dropdown applicable to the test you are creating.
-ObservePoint offers proxies to simulate traffic from Northern California; London, England; Dublin, Ireland; and Frankfurt, Germany.
+Next, under Advanced Setup, choose a location from the dropdown applicable to the test you are creating.
+ObservePoint offers locations to simulate traffic from Northern California, London, England; Dublin, Ireland, Frankfurt, Germany and other locations.

 3. After configuring the rest of the advanced setup of your audit audit, Go to the Pre-Audit Actions tab.